-Members of this gang were influential during the formation of the Mexican Mafia in prison, which formed during the early 1960s (not 1957 as often published), and Ernest “Kilroy” Robal, was the first White Fence member in the Mexican Mafia, followed by Glibert “Lil Mo” Ruiz and Daniel “Black Dan” Barela.
+Members of this gang were influential during the formation of the Mexican Mafia and Ernest “Kilroy” Robal, was the first White Fence member in the Mexican Mafia (c.
+1961 or 1962), followed by Glibert “Lil Mo” Ruiz and Daniel “Black Dan” Barela.
 Other well known members from White Fence include Oso, Wacky, Popeye, Rascal and Vago.

 Today, White Fence is one of the largest geographical gangs in the Boyle Heights and in 2006 the Los Angeles City Attorney’s office filed a civil injunction against the gang, labeling it a nuisance.
 During the years to follow, the White Fence community has undergone a serious gentrification transition, with new buildings constructed, old buildings renovated and rents increasing.

 According to retired Sheriff deputy Richard Valdemar, “White Fence was one of the largest and most violent gangs in Los Angeles when I was growing up during the 1950s and 1960s.
 They claim to be the first gang to carry out a drive by shooting and are largely responsible for moving warfare from the fair fight to the urban terrorist mentality we see today.”

 Felipe “Casper” Herrera and Raul Montano from White Fence gang talk about getting shot with no fear.
 Herrera has been shot on 3 separate occasions and states that he is prepared to get shot again.

 The clicks from the ES White Fence gang in Boyle Heights includes the Tiny Locos (TLS), The Hole Locos (THLS), Spiders (SPS), Pee Wees, Cherries, Monstro (Monster), Lil Spiders, CDK, Malos (MLS), and the Alley Locos.

 WS White Fence click: LCS,